khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 - Check the "number of events exported per batch over 30m" dashboard panel to see if export throughput is at saturation.
 - Increase `TELEMETRY_GATEWAY_EXPORTER_EXPORT_BATCH_SIZE` to export more events per batch.
 - Reduce `TELEMETRY_GATEWAY_EXPORTER_EXPORT_INTERVAL` to schedule more export jobs.
-- See worker logs in the `worker.telemetrygateway-exporter` log scope for more details to see if any export errors are occuring - if logs only indicate that exports failed, reach out to Sourcegraph with relevant log entries, as this may be an issue in Sourcegraph`s Telemetry Gateway service.
+- See worker logs in the `worker.telemetrygateway-exporter` log scope for more details to see if any export errors are occuring - if logs only indicate that exports failed, reach out to Khulnasoft with relevant log entries, as this may be an issue in Khulnasoft`s Telemetry Gateway service.
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#telemetry-telemetry-gateway-exporter-queue-growth).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: